 - Integrate electrical conduits into the panels, saving thousands of dollars on electrician costs.

-- Provide larger panels with a unique locking system which, according to Monson, fosters an installation process that is three times faster than other SIPs.
+- Provide panels with a unique locking system which, according to Monson, fosters an installation process that is three times faster than other SIPs.

 - Arrive at the building site pre-fabricated and pre-cut for windows and doors.